I am an experienced, award-winning teacher.

 - • Philosophy of Law

 When they first arrive to my class, most of my students are not philosophy majors.
 In fact, most have never taken a philosophy course before.
-I am proud to say that although I have only taught about 8% of the introductory philosophy courses in my two years here at GVSU, 20% of the current philosophy majors (and double majors) took an introductory course with me.
+After teaching at Grand Valley State for two years, I calculated that although I had only taught about 8% of the introductory philosophy courses in those two years, 20% of the declared philosophy majors had taken an introductory course with me.

-I believe I am so successful because I am always looking for new ways to engage my students, and to get them to do some philosophy.
+I believe I am so successful at generating interest in philosophy because I am always looking for new ways to engage my students, and to get them to actually do philosophy.
 I have taken seminars (and even graduate level courses) on pedagogy.
 While I have never taught a fully online course before, I have integrated many of the tools into my face-to-face courses.
 You can read more about my use of online teaching tools here.

 I have also experimented with different assignments to help my students actually do some philosophy.
 The most exciting example involves completely revamping my Introduction to Ethics course to prepare my students for an in-class Ethics Bowl style competition.
 There are more details about that assignment here.
 In response to an informal survey, 58 out of 60 students recommended that I keep using an Ethics Bowl assignment in my future classes.
 They said that it was not only fun, but a more effective way to learn the moral theories we read about than merely studying for an exam or writing a paper.